Revo1999/cds-vis/assignment1/README.md

 ## Usage

+**<u> The program is written for Python v.3.12.3, other versions might not function or produce unexpected behaviour. </u>**

 1. Clone the repository

     ``` git clone  https://github.com/Revo1999/cds-vis.git```
 <br><br>
 2. Insert the data as so it matches the folder-structure provided in Project structure.
-The program is written for **Python v.3.12.3**, other versions might not function or produce unexpected behaviour.
 <br><br>

 3. Change directory into the assignment1 directory <br>